Cancer Research UK logo.

 Seeing your GP

-You should see your GP if you notice something that isn't normal for you or if you have any of the possible signs and symptoms of cancer.
-They examine you and might refer you for tests or to a specialist.
-It's unlikely that your GP will suspect that you have cancer of unknown primary (CUP) at this stage.
+Visit your GP if you notice something that isn't normal for you or if you have any of the possible signs and symptoms of cancer.
+They examine you and might refer you for tests or to see a specialist.

 Even if you're worried about what the symptom might be, don't delay seeing them.
 Your worry is unlikely to go away if you don't make an appointment.
 The symptoms might not be due to cancer.
 But if it is, the earlier it's picked up the higher the chance of successful treatment.
 You won't be wasting your doctor's time.